 From Dust to Triumph: Reflections for a Holy Lent – an inspiring collection of Lenten reflections that you can read online.

 Churches Together in Britain and Ireland have some good study courses available for Lent: Parables and Possessions a six-session study resource based on 2012 the Church of Scotland report of A right relationship with money.; Walking and Praying with Christians of the Middle East. and the 2016 addition Pilgrimage.
-In 2017 they have added Returning Home: Christian Faith in Encounter with other Faiths.
+In 2017 they have added Returning Home: Christian Faith in Encounter with other Faiths and for 2018 their emphasis is on Hope

 From Simple Living Works: Lets Get Ready for a Simpler Lent and Easter